 - All people have the right to make their own choices and direct their own lives.

-- All people should be able to feel safe and to enjoy good health.
+- All people should feel safe.

 - Supports must consider individuals’ cultural/ethnic backgrounds and preferences.